CHEO-EHIL/pysdg-releases/README.md

 ```
 After executing these commands, follow the provided link to access the container via your web browser.
 Next, you can copy the tutorial files from the repository to your mapped /your/local/directory to start exploring `pysdg`.

+Please note that the tutorial files are produced using the latest version (even if it beta version).

 For any questions, please submit an issue in this repository.

 <p align="center">